delta-io/delta-sharing/README.md

   bearerToken: <token>
 ```

-Then any should send with the above token, otherwise, the server will refuse the request.
+Then any request should send with the above token, otherwise, the server will refuse the request.

 If you don't config the bearer token in the server yaml file, all requests will be accepted without authorization.